nodejs/node/doc/api/packages.md

 The above user conditions can be enabled in Node.js via the [`--conditions` flag](#packages_resolving_user_conditions).

-Other condition strings are unknown to Node.js and thus ignored by default.
-Runtimes or tools other than Node.js can use them at their discretion.

 Platform specific conditions such as `"deno"`, `"electron"`, or `"react-native"` may be used, but while there remain no implementation or integration intent